Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 • South Tyroleans and the Mochenians (Bavarians).

-But wait, there’s more!
+But wait!
 Italy also has Slovenian dialects in Friuli Venezia Giulia, Croatian dialects in Molise, and the Grecanici (or Grichi) dialects of Salento and the southern end of Calabria.
 And don’t forget the Albanian dialects spread throughout much of south-central Italy and Sicily.

 These languages are only a few examples from the group in which Latin is not the father.
-So, contrary to the general approach taken at the beginning of this post, diving deeper, we discover that some regional languages do not descend from Latin.
-Yeah, Italians have more language flavors than Baskin-Robbins.
+So, contrary to the general approach taken at the beginning of this post, diving deeper, we discover that Italians have more language flavors than Baskin-Robbins.

 Italian dialect groups

-And let’s not forget about the Venetian dialect, which is like a warm hug from a grandmother.
+And let’s not forget about the Venetian dialect.
+It feels like a warm hug from a grandmother.
 You might not understand a word she’s saying, but you feel the love in every syllable.

 So, let’s see some of the most famous Italian dialects!
 In the picture below, there are several expressions.
 Could you guess what they mean?
 Read until the end of this post to get answers.